 The net investment in capital assets relates to the investment in capital assets at cost such as land, construction in progress, buildings & improvements, and furniture & equipment, net of depreciation and related debt.
-This number decreased from the prior year by \$17,907 due to current year depreciation exceeding additions.
+This number decreased from the prior year by \$95,479 due to current year depreciation exceeding additions.

-The restricted net position in the amount of \$1,975,306 refers to the District's reserves: workers' compensation, repair, retirement contribution, employee benefit accrued liability, and capital.
-The increase of \$762,728 can be attributed to the funding of the capital reserve, repair reserve and retirement contribution for TRS in the amount of \$500,000, \$200,000 and \$52,830, and allocation of interest to the reserves in the amount of \$9,898.
+The restricted net position in the amount of \$2,111,106 refers to the District's reserves: workers' compensation, repair, retirement contribution, employee benefit accrued liability, and capital.
+The increase of \$65,442 can be attributed to the funding of the retirement contribution for TRS and allocation of interest to the reserves.

 The unrestricted net deficit relates to the balance of the District's net position.
-The deficit of (\$9,953,067) increased by \$1,066,012, primarily due to the increase in restricted net position, and the excess of expenses over revenues based on the accrual basis of accounting.
+The deficit of \$10,522,923 increased by \$798,524, primarily due to the excess of expenses exceeding revenues based on the accrual basis of accounting.